Get in Shape for Your Wedding Day

 Most people recommend getting in at least 10,000 steps, but this magic number is just a guideline.
-Strive to walk a little more everyday to help you get in better shape.
+Strive to walk a little more every day to help you get in better shape.

 Roll out the hula hoops

 Revisit this favorite childhood pastime for a fun way to include cardio into your routines and tone up those abdominal and oblique muscles.
-Beside the traditional belly moves, you can use hula hoops to target your arms, neck, and legs.
+Besides the traditional belly moves, you can use hula hoops to target your arms, neck, and legs.
 Just one minute of hula hooping can burn up to 7 calories!